-- (i) As per records of the Company, including its register of share holders / members and other declarations received from shareholders regarding beneficial interest, the above share holding represents both legal and beneficial ownership of shares. - (ii) Shares reserved for issue under options
+- (i) As per records of the Group, including its register of share holders / members and other declarations received from shareholders regarding beneficial interest, the above share holding represents both legal and beneficial ownership of shares. - (ii) Shares reserved for issue under options

-For details of options alloted under employee stock option schemes, refer note 40
+For details of options alloted under employee stock option schemes, refer note 39

-(iii) During the year 2019-20,the Board has paid ₹ 266.40 million interim dividends.
-The first dividend was declared on May 8, 2019 at the rate of ₹ 0.92 per equity share (9.2% of the face value of ₹ 10 each) and the second dividend was declared on November 20, 2019 at the rate of ₹ 0.88 per equity share (8.8% of the face value of ₹ 10 each).
-The dividend distribution tax on the said dividends is ₹ 54.76 million.
+(iii) During the year 2020-21,the Board has paid ₹ 362.60 million interim dividends.
+The first dividend was declared on May 4, 2020 at the rate of ₹ 1.70 per equity share (17% of the face value of ₹ 10 each) and the second dividend was declared on November 2, 2020 at the rate of ₹ 0.88 per equity share (8.8% of the face value of ₹ 10 each).
+The dividend distribution tax on the said dividends is ₹ Nil as the Group has withheld 10%.
+TDS on the Gross dividend and remittance is done net of withholding taxes.
+The witholding taxes are duly deposited with the Government.